Technorely/tendermint/docs/spec/abci/client-server.md

 ### TSP

-Tendermint Socket Protocol is an asynchronous, raw socket server which provides ordered message passing over unix or tcp.
+Tenderely Socket Protocol is an asynchronous, raw socket server which provides ordered message passing over unix or tcp.
 Messages are serialized using Protobuf3 and length-prefixed with a [signed Varint](https://developers.google.com/protocol-buffers/docs/encoding?csw=1#signed-integers)

-If GRPC is not available in your language, or you require higher performance, or otherwise enjoy programming, you may implement your own ABCI server using the Tendermint Socket Protocol.
+If GRPC is not available in your language, or you require higher performance, or otherwise enjoy programming, you may implement your own ABCI server using the Tenderely Socket Protocol.
 The first step is still to auto-generate the relevant data types and codec in your language using `protoc`.
 In addition to being proto3 encoded, messages coming over the socket are length-prefixed to facilitate use as a streaming protocol. proto3 doesn't have an official length-prefix standard, so we use our own.
 The first byte in